NVIDIA RAPIDS¶

 Note the “RAPIDS basic execution” option is for illustrative purposes and not recommended to run RAPIDS on Summit since it underutilizes resources.
 If your RAPIDS code is single GPU, consider Jupyter or the concurrent job steps option.

-In cases when a set of time steps need to be processed by single-GPU RAPIDS codes and each time step fits comfortably in GPU memory, it is recommended to execute concurrent job steps.
+In cases when a set of time steps need to be processed by single-GPU RAPIDS codes and each time step fits comfortably in GPU memory, it is recommended to execute simultaneous job steps.

-The following script provides a general pattern to run job steps concurrently with RAPIDS:
+The following script provides a general pattern to run job steps simultaneously with RAPIDS:

 #BSUB -P <PROJECT>